 Living in a corridor will give you a thousand wonderful moments and many happy memories that will give you life-long enjoyment.
 This is where life takes shape, relationships begin, families and companies are started.
 This is where student events are organized, where parties are planned, and where the best ideas for student shows and carnivals are born.
 It has been said that if you have never lived in a corridor, then you have never studied for real.
 So, this you don’t want to miss out on.

-- Corridor traditions!
+- Corridor traditions.
 A significant part of student life revolves around traditions and internal events.
 In corridors, we have corridor parties known as TDC, celebrate Halloween weeks together, and more!

-- Study buddies!
+- Study buddies.
 Study together whenever you want, however you want!
 Meet in the corridor kitchen, make a cup of tea, and start your study playlist on Spotify!
 I promise motivation will be at its peak together.

 - Social.
 It's so nice to have proximity to both social activities and personal time!
 It's literally just a door away, and you can decide exactly when you want what!
 How comfortable?